RyanMacMillanSoftware/photon_web_app/README.md

 A web project for a research group.
 A time punching system to record staff movements.

-An in depth manual will be added as "documentation.pdf"

 To run (on linux):

 1 Download the source code / clone